 app.js(for Node.js) or

 Here’s how to deploy the samples to IBM Cloud by using the IBM Cloud Developer Tools:

 - Clone the desired GitHub repository (Node.js and Python).

 - Push the application/repository to IBM Cloud using

 (Don’t have an IBM Cloud account yet?
 Register here for your free account.)

 The README for the sample code implementations include more detailed steps:

 If you need help or have questions please join the Call for Code Slack community.

 How you and other developers can make a difference

-Have a solution for a more effective severe weather preparedness system?
-Want to mitigate health concerns in the aftermath of a natural disaster?
+Have a solution for a more effective severe weather preparedness system or how to predict long-range climate impacts from historical weather patterns?
 Whatever your idea may be, join the cause.